 Campaign → Texts (reusable within campaign)

 IDs are UUIDs.
 Orders also have public IDs like Q26030039; order tools accept either.
+The purchasable unit is a format (one offer on one media), not a media—one media has many formats.

 Current pointer | Set by | Notes |